AnalystSeyi/Amazing-Superstore-Analysis/README.md

      SP_before_Dis = (100 * Orderbreakdown[Sales] ) / ( 100 - Orderbreakdown[Discount] )
      <br><br>
-   The financial formula above shows the original selling price before discount is applied, let me break it down to show how we arrived at the above.
+   The above financial formula shows the original selling price before discount is applied, let me break it down to show how we arrived at the above.
    <br><br>
      ![](Formula2.png)

-- A column was created for **profit without discount** (<kbd>Profit_B4_Dis </kbd>) been applied on the selling price, this column shows the profitability of the company without applying any discount on sales.
+- A column was created for **profit without discount** (<kbd>Profit_B4_Dis </kbd>), this column shows the profitability of the company without applying any discount on sales.

       Cost of sale is Unique and Universal